GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The `.list-button` style class has been removed with no replacement.
 The regular button style should be used instead.

+### Adapt to the `content-view` style removal

+The `.content-view` style class doesn't change background color anymore.
+The default background should be used instead.

 #### Adapt to Header Bar, Action Bar, Search Bar and Toolbar Style Changes